USEPA/AMET/docs/AMET_Users_Guide_v1.md

 need to update the appropriate variables in the R configuration files in the directory $AMETBASE/configure (see Section 3).
-Before you run the setup scripts, you will need to know the “root” password for the MySQL admini­strator.
+Before you run the setup scripts, you will need to know the “root” password for the MySQL administrator.
 Note that this is not the same as the “ametsecure” password that will be created using the scripts discussed below.

 AMET Setup